Ulmus 'Frontier': Cultivation

 'Frontier' fared better in 10-year trials at Atherton, California, to evaluate replacements for Californian elms lost to disease: "Strong structure, rapid growth rate, attractive leaf color in spring and fall, and relatively low pruning requirement suggest that Frontier has promise...", although the tree again proved only moderately tolerant of elm leaf beetles.

-'Frontier' has had a limited introduction to Europe, where it is largely restricted to arboreta and elm collections; it also featured in trials in New Zealand during the 1990s at the Hortresearch station, Palmerston North.
+'Frontier' has had a limited introduction to Europe, where it is largely restricted to arboreta and elm collections.
+In the Netherlands, however, dendrologist Martin Tijdgat reported (2020) that 'Frontier' "has become a popular tree, partly thanks to the efforts of Hans Kaljee", tree consultant for the city of Amsterdam.
+'Fontier' also featured in trials in New Zealand during the 1990s at the Hortresearch station, Palmerston North.